FAQS

 Who can enter?

-The DBA Design Effectiveness Awards are international and entries from any country are welcomed.
+Entries from across the globe are welcome.
 They must be entered jointly by the agency, or in-house design team delivering the work, and the client commissioning it.

 What can I enter?

-Any type of design in any industry sector can be entered, so long as you have the measured proof that design made a clear and significant contribution to the results achieved by the work.
-The project could have launched at any time, but your entry must include some up-to-date evidence collated after 1 January 2021 (for 2024 entries).
+Design work in any context is eligible - any type of design in any industry sector can be entered.
+The only requirement is that you have the measured proof that design made a clear and significant contribution to the results achieved by the work.
+The project could have launched at any time, but your entry must include some up-to-date evidence collated after 1 January 2023.

 How do I enter?

-Entries for the 2024 DBA Design Effectiveness are now closed.
-You can download the 2024 entry pack for reference to find out everythign you need to know about entering here
+You can download the entry pack to find out everythign you need to know about entering here

 How much does it cost?